raystack/firehose/docs/concepts/filters.md

 * Firehose Consumer creates a Filter object and initializes it with the values of -`FILTER_DATA_SOURCE` i.e. key/message,`FILTER_JEXL_EXPRESSION` and `FILTER_SCHEMA_PROTO_CLASS`as configured in the environment variables.
 * `JexlFilter` iterates over the input List of events.
 For each event, the Protobuf Class as specified by the environment variable `FILTER_SCHEMA_PROTO_CLASS` , converts the key/message of the event from raw byte array to a POJO \(Plain Old Java Object\), which contains getters for accessing various fields of the event data.
 * A`JEXLContext` is created to link the key/message proto reference in the JEXL expression with the POJO object generated earlier.
 JEXL engine converts `FILTER_JEXL_EXPRESSION`  string into `JEXLExpression` object and replaces all occurrences of references in the string by the generated POJO object.  `JEXLException` is thrown if the filter expression is invalid.
 * The `JEXLExpression` is then evaluated for each of these parsed events.
 The messages for which the `JEXLExpression` evaluates to `true`, are added to the output List of messages and returned by the Filter.
-The rest of the messages are discarded by the Filter

 ## JSON - based Filtering